 -- Most importantly, the name(s) of one or more Plone Foundation members that "second" your nomination

 - Once ready, click "submit" in the workflow drop-down menu to get a reviewer to look at your nomination.

-- Nominations will be accepted until October 28, 23.59, UTC.
-The election will be conducted in conjunction with the annual meeting.
+- Nominations will be accepted until October 13 2015, 23.59, UTC.
+The election will be conducted in conjunction with the annual meeting, which will take place in Bucharest at the Plone Conference 2015.
 All active members of the Plone Foundation will be eligible to vote.